HTML::TextExtractor::LangDetect - Page language detection

 http://youtube.com/

-A-Parser supports flexible result formatting thanks to the built-in Template Toolkit template engine, which allows it to output results in any form, as well as in structured formats such as CSV or JSON.
+A-Parser supports flexible formatting of results thanks to the built-in Template Toolkit, which allows it to output results in any form, as well as in structured formats, for example CSV or JSON

 ---|---|---|